-I am an Assistant Research Professor in the School of Public Policy at the University of Maryland-College Park and a Research Associate at the Center for International and Security Studies at Maryland.
+I am currently an Assistant Research Professor in the School of Public Policy at the University of Maryland-College Park, where I'll be starting as an Assistant Professor in the fall of 2019.
+I am also a Research Associate at the Center for International and Security Studies at Maryland.

 My research addresses the role of international organizations in global health security.
 Current projects examine international cooperation during global health emergencies and state compliance with WHO's International Health Regulations.
 Work on these topics has been published or is forthcoming in The Review of International Organizations, Global Health Governance, and International Studies Perspectives.
 Other ongoing projects address international cooperation in the areas of human trafficking and building domestic outbreak response capacity.